kammitama5/kammitama5.github.io/_posts/2017-8-5-Saturday-August-5th.md

 - Proof theorem stuff (like Coq) is OK
 - Anything that strengthens your stats knowledge is OK

+## Also
+- Don't just look at Tensorflow
+- Look at Nervana (Intel)
+- Look at Neo4j
+- See if you can learn a little CUDA (to understand how low-level vs abstraction works)

 ## Conclusion

 - You're on a good path, and you should trust your instincts.